Go to top of page

 Impaired decision-making capacity is where someone has difficulty:

 - understanding and remembering information about their personal or financial matters

 - weighing up this information to make reasoned and informed decisions

 - communicating their decisions.

-An adult’s decision-making capacity may be considered to be impaired even if:
+A person's decision-making capacity may be considered impaired even if:

 - the impairment only happens sometimes or varies depending on the situation

-- the adult can make decisions about some personal or financial matters.
+- the person can make decisions about some personal or financial matters.

-- If you would like to talk to someone about guardianship please call 1800 810979 or view our FAQ fact sheet.
+If you would like more information about guardianship please view ouror call 1800 810 979.